Parthchavann/career-portal-backend/README.md

 FastAPI backend for:
 - Archetype-based quiz scoring
 - GPT-powered cover letter generation
-- Resume analysis and job-role matching using TF-IDF and Piloterr
+- Resume analysis and job-role matching using TF-IDF and ADZUNA

 ## Endpoints